mdn/content/files/en-us/web/api/storage_access_api/index.md

 The storage API methods are implemented on the {{domxref("Document")}} interface:

 - {{domxref("Document.hasStorageAccess()")}}
-  - : Returns a {{jsxref("Promise")}} that resolves with a boolean value indicating whether the document has access to its first-party storage.
+  - : Returns a {{jsxref("Promise")}} that resolves with a boolean value indicating whether the document has access to its first-party cookies.
 - {{domxref("Document.requestStorageAccess()")}}
-  - : Returns a {{jsxref("Promise")}} that resolves if the access to first-party storage was granted, and rejects if access was denied.
+  - : Returns a {{jsxref("Promise")}} that resolves if the access to first-party cookies was granted, and rejects if access was denied.

 > **Note:** User interaction propagates to the Promise returned by both of these methods, allowing the callers to take actions that require user interaction without requiring a second click from the user.
 For example, a caller could open a pop-up window from the resolved Promise without triggering Firefox's pop-up blocker.

 ## Extensions to \<iframe> sandbox

-The {{htmlelement("iframe")}} element's `sandbox` attribute has a new token, `allow-storage-access-by-user-activation`, which permits sandboxed `<iframe>`s to use the Storage Access API to request storage access.
+The {{htmlelement("iframe")}} element's `sandbox` attribute has a new token, `allow-storage-access-by-user-activation`, which permits sandboxed `<iframe>`s to use the Storage Access API to request access to cookie storage.

 ## Specifications